Not Your Normal Trip

 So yeah, it’s safe to say that I hold an unhealthy obsession with this film.
-I’ve watched it over a hundred times, and what’s even more concerning, is that I will pause the movie to study every single frame, in the hopes of finding clues to exactly where each scene was filmed.
+I’ve watched it over a hundred times, and what’s even more concerning, is that I will pause the movie in order to study every single frame, in the hopes of finding clues to exactly where each scene was filmed.
 I reached out to the people in the movie’s credits, as well as the Ontario Film Commission, to find out exactly where Martin’s Day was filmed.
 Through some very tedious detective work, I was even able to track down the film’s producer and talk to him on the phone; you would have thought I met Elvis.
 I’m sure he thought I was a weirdo.
 I’ll save the rest of these nerdy movie details for the Martin’s Day website.
-If you’re interested, you can check it out HERE.
 For now, on with the trip!

 As I mentioned, some of the details from this 2005 trip are blurry.
-This was way before I started travel-writing; before I’d even found my love of travel.
-Luckily, I did snap some photos.
+This was long before I started travel-writing; before I’d even found my love of travel.
+Luckily, I did snap a few photos.

-I flew in to Buffalo, New York.
+The journey would begin in Buffalo, New York.
 How could I resist those famous Buffalo Wings!
 I couldn’t, so it was over to Anchor Bar to get some!
-Next, it was over the border and a visit to Niagara Falls.
+Next, it was over the border to make a visit to Niagara Falls.
 These were both fun stops, but my heart was racing to get to Martin’s Day territory.

-The most recognizable location in the entire film was the jail that “Martin” was housed in.
-It was such a big and beautiful old monstrosity, all I had to do was show a police officer on the street a still from the movie, and he directed me right to it!
+The most recognizable location in the entire film was the jail that Martin Steckert (played by Richard Harris) was housed in.
+Though the location wasn’t mentioned in the credits, all I had to do was show a police officer on the street a still from the movie, and he directed me right to it: Don Jail.
+It was such a big and beautiful old monstrosity.
 I approached the doors and asked to come in, but was turned away.
-Built in 1864, Don Jail’s property reopened in 2013 to serve as the administrative wing of a rehabilitation hospital located next door.
-Today, part of the jail is preserved by the Ontario Heritage Trust and open for visitors to take self-guided tours…I have to come back for this!!!
+Built in 1864, the property reopened in 2013 to serve as the administrative wing of a rehabilitation hospital located next door.
+Today, part of the jail is preserved by the Ontario Heritage Trust and even open for visitors to take self-guided tours…I have to come back for this!!!

 North on 400

 We had a nice drive, North, towards Lake Joseph.
 I rolled through the tiny town of Orrville–a name mentioned in the movie–but I didn’t recognize anything from the film.
 By some miracle, my girlfriend did spot Hekkla Road, which was the only street sign visible in the film.
-She screamed as we passed it, “Hekklaaaaaaa!”
-I totally would have missed it.
-Again, Nerd-Patrol here; we stopped and I marveled at the sign like a weirdo.
-When we go to The Muskoka Lakes area, where the lake was located, we stopped at Clevelands House.
-The lodge didn’t appear in Martin’s Day, however it was the place used to lodge the cast and crew.
-So just knowing that Richard Harris and Justin Harry had been there was cool enough for me make a stop there.
+She screamed as we passed it, “Hekklaaaaaaa!!!”
+I totally would have missed it if I was on my own.
+Again, Nerd-Patrol here; we stopped and I marveled at the sign like weirdos (well really, I was the only one that was “marveling!”)
+When we finally arrived into The Muskoka Lakes area, where the lake was located, we stopped at Clevelands House.
+The lodge didn’t appear in Martin’s Day, however it was the property used to lodge the cast and crew; so just knowing that Richard Harris and Justin Henry had been there was cool enough for me make a stop.

 It Was Just Me…and The Loons

 I remember having rainy weather the first couple of days at Lake Joseph, thwarting any chances to get out on the lake.
-Luckily on the last day it was sunshine, sweet sunshine, as we rushed to the docks to rent our boat.
+Luckily on the last day, it was sunshine, sweet sunshine; as we rushed to the docks to rent our boat and get out on the water.
 We spent the whole day cruising around Lake Joe, enjoying the water and the woods, and looking for the spot where the lake scenes were filmed.